Iceland 5-Day Road Trip

 Vestrahorn on the Stokksnes Peninsula

-Stokksnes is located about a twenty-minute drive from our hotel, which was near the town of Höfn.
-We checked in and had a rest before we decided to make the final drive out to Stokksnes, I will quote the Guide to Iceland again:
+Stokksnes is about a twenty-minute drive from our hotel, near the town of Höfn.
+We checked in and rested before deciding to make the final drive out to Stokksnes.
+I will quote the Guide to Iceland again:

 Vestrahorn, on the Stokksnes peninsula in Southeast Iceland, is one of the country’s most breathtaking mountains.
 With peaks reaching up to 454 meters (1490 ft), steep cliffs rising from the sides of a stunning lagoon, and black sand beaches all around, it promises to blow away anyone with an appreciation of stark natural beauty.

-After a write-up like that, you can imagine expectations and anticipation were building as we neared the turning point for our Iceland road trip.
-Anticipation slowly changed to skepticism as the weather and visibility made a turn for the worse.
+After a write-up like that, you can imagine that expectations and anticipation were building as we neared the turning point for our Iceland road trip.
+My anticipation slowly changed to skepticism as the weather and visibility worsened.

 The Atlantic Ocean showing its teeth on a windy day at Stokksnes in Iceland

-The thing was, the weather could have turned on a dime but the reality felt different.
+The weather could have turned on a dime, but reality felt different.
 This weather pattern seemed determined to stick around for a while.
-I contemplated braving the element and Di finally convinced me to do it.
+I contemplated braving the elements, and Di finally convinced me to do it.

-I wandered the area for about 45 minutes and in the end, I captured a sliver of a silhouette of the mountain.
+I wandered the area for about 45 minutes, and in the end, I captured a sliver of a mountain silhouette.
 That was the best we could do.

-It was slightly disappointing but then again, not.
-This is what you can expect out here and it was refreshing to feel the ruggedness of the elements right on the Ocean.
+It was slightly disappointing, but then again, it was not.
+This is what you can expect out here, and it was refreshing to feel the ruggedness of the elements right on the Ocean.

 Vestrahorn on the Stokksnes peninsula remained hidden in the fog during our visit.